Registered Veterinary Technician

 RVT 306 Surgical Nursing & Dentistry - 4 units

-RVT 307 Veterinary Equipment and Radiography - 2 units
+RVT 307 Veterinary Radiology and Radiation Safety - 2 units

 Allan Hancock College will offer a Certificate of Achievement once the student has completed the program.

-To apply for the Registered Veterinary Technician Program, submit a completed RVT
+To apply for admission to the Veterinary Technology Program, submit a completed program

-each year.
-Students will be notified by email regarding acceptance into the program.
+application.
+Students will be notified by e-mail regarding acceptance into the program

-The completed application packet is due in the Life & Physical Sciences office (bldg.
+The completed application packet is due by March 31, 2020.